IndigoNakamoto/Litecoin-OpenSource-Fund/docs/projects/litewallet_bounty1.md

 ### Bounty Objectives:

-- **Investigate and Understand**: Scrutinize the existing setup of loafwallet-core and its interaction with LiteWallet-iOS, particularly around Transaction.swift class line 174.
+**- Investigate and Understand**: Scrutinize the existing setup of loafwallet-core and its interaction with LiteWallet-iOS, particularly around Transaction.swift class line 174.

-- **Identify and Fix**: Address the exact cause of the UnsafeMutablePointer failure, implement necessary changes to rectify the unwrapping of addresses, ensuring all types of addresses are displayed correctly in the app.
+**- Identify and Fix**: Address the exact cause of the UnsafeMutablePointer failure, implement necessary changes to rectify the unwrapping of addresses, ensuring all types of addresses are displayed correctly in the app.

-- **Validation and Verification**: Conduct thorough testing to ensure the problem is resolved with no regression issues, and the rest of the app functions as desired.
+**- Validation and Verification**: Conduct thorough testing to ensure the problem is resolved with no regression issues, and the rest of the app functions as desired.

-- **Documentation**: Create clear and comprehensive documentation outlining the changes made, ensuring future developers understand the modifications.
+**- Documentation**: Create clear and comprehensive documentation outlining the changes made, ensuring future developers understand the modifications.

 ### Skills and Expertise Required: